Now that Fargate supports EFS, I'll build a WordPress environment using Terraform

 AWS Fargate releases platform version 1.4

-With this, it seems possible to share data between containers while retaining persistent data.
+This would allow us to share data between containers while still retaining persistent data

-If you follow the instructions in this article, you will end up with a configuration like this:
+If you build it according to the instructions in this article, you will end up with the following configuration:

-All construction is done using Terraform, so the code is written below.
+The entire build was done using Terraform, so the code is listed below.

-Please be careful when using it as a reference.
+Please be careful when using this as reference.

 $ tree . ├── README.md ├── alb.tf ├── efs.tf ├── fargate.tf ├── iam.tf ├── provider.tf ├── rds.tf ├── roles │ ├── fargate_task_assume_role.json │ └── fargate_task_execution_policy.json ├── securitygroup.tf ├── ssm.tf ├── tasks │ └── container_definitions.json ├── terraform.tfstate ├── terraform.tfstate.backup ├── variables.tf └── vpc.tf 2 directories, 16 files